valkey-io/valkey-doc/topics/benchmark.md

     $ valkey-benchmark

-Rung a benchmark with 20 parallel clients, pipelining 10 commands at a time, using 2 threads and less verbose output:
+Run a benchmark with 20 parallel clients, pipelining 10 commands at a time, using 2 threads and less verbose output:

     $ valkey-benchmark -c 20 -P 10 --threads 2 -q